HectorRicardo/simple-music-app/README.md

       - Android Auto
       - Wear OS
       - other custom apps (might be optional, depending on your use case).
-  - **Expectation 2**: Android Auto, Wear OS, and other custom controlling apps should be able to access and browse the music library (songs, playlists, albums, artists, etc..). offered by your app.
+  - **Expectation 2**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
+While it's on the background, the player should still remain controllable by the controlling places.
-  - **Expectation 3**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
+  - **Expectation 3**: Android Auto, Wear OS, and other custom controlling apps should be able to access and browse the music library (songs, playlists, albums, artists, etc..). offered by your app.
+If they found a media item available in your media library, they should be able to command the player to play that item.

 To meet these expectations, we need to architect our app in 5 overall/general steps, which I outline below.
 I'm gonna be explaining these 5 steps in the next